RohanGautam/rohangautam.github.io/content/blog/b_spline_intro/b_spline_intro.md

 evaluate_spline(control_points, knots, u_values)
 ```

-{% image "nonuniform.png", "Basis functions and resultant spline for our non-uniform knot setup.
+{% image "nonuniform.png", "Fig 9: Basis functions and resultant spline for our non-uniform knot setup.
 We see that both the basis function and the associated control point have C0 continuity at that point, resulting in a sharp bend." %}

 # Closing